ai/audio-recorder-polyfill/README.md

 + MediaRecorder.mimeType = 'audio/ogg'
 ```

-Encoder should be a function with Web Worker in the body.
+The encoder should be a function with Web Worker in the body.
 Polyfill will
 convert function to the string and will make Web Worker from it.

 ```js